Bipartisan bill seeks to regulate political ads on Facebook, Twitter and Google

 Its creators hope that the bill can make its way through Congress before primary season begins, fending off or at least complicating further attempts by the Russian government to seed divisive political ads online.

-Sen. Klobuchar noted that tech companies may not support the bill at this time, but they have become increasingly cooperative after their initial reticence to admit fault.
+Sen. Klobuchar noted that tech companies may not be enthusiastic about facing increased regulation, but they have become increasingly cooperative after their initial reticence to admit fault.

+“Now the online companies, we’re working with them,” Klobuchar said.
+“I’m not going to tell you they support this bill right now.
+They have to realize that the world has changed, they have been selling ads and making money off of this system.”

 Even as they skewered Facebook for being “dismissive” early on and Twitter for essentially copying Facebook’s homework in its report to Congress a few weeks ago, the lawmakers appeared hopeful that cooperation would only improve as the depth of Russian election interference becomes more widely understood.

-“I think that they got the message,” Warner said.
-“I think the real proof in the pudding will be ‘come to the hearing on November 1.'”
+In spite of that increasing cooperation, the senators suggested that voluntary adherence to Congressional guidelines would be an uneven solution at best.

+“The problem is, it has to cover everyone — you can’t just have a few companies doing it voluntarily, it has to be in the laws,” Warner said.

 Facebook, Twitter and Google are expected to appear in an open hearing before the House and Senate’s intelligence committees on November 1.
 Facebook and Twitter confirmed this week that they will not be sending high profile executives to the hearings, instead opting to be represented by their general counsels.